Evidence of an Emergent "Self" in Continual Robot Learning: Sim-to-Real Details

 \subsection{Design goals}

-Our quadruped was reverse engineered from the simulator.
-Rather than starting from arbitrary hardware and building a simulator, we began from the canonical Ant kinematic graph (floating torso, four legs, 8 actuated joints) and chose the simplest physical body that remained close enough to replay Ant policies.
-Concretely, we (i) matched the Ant’s kinematic connectivity and approximated its key geometric ratios (hip radius relative to torso size, and proximal vs.\ distal link lengths), and (ii) centered the design on a single disk-shaped torso so all hip joints lay at fixed offsets proportional to the simulator’s reference morphology.
+Our quadruped was reverse engineered from the simulator: starting from the canonical Ant kinematic graph (floating torso, four legs, 8 actuated joints), we chose the simplest physical body that could replay Ant policies by matching key geometric ratios (hip-to-torso radius, proximal-to-distal link lengths) and centering the design on a disk-shaped torso with hip joints at fixed proportional offsets.